Rudy Vallée

-Hubert Prior Vallée (July 28, 1901 – July 3, 1986), known professionally as Rudy Vallée, was an American singer, musician, actor, and radio host.
-He was one of the first modern pop stars of the teen idol type.
+Hubert Prior Vallée (July 28, 1901 – July 3, 1986), known professionally as Rudy Vallée, was an American singer, saxophonist, bandleader, actor, and entertainer.
+He was the first male singer to rise from local radio broadcasts in New York City to national popularity as a crooner.

 Early life

-Hubert Prior Vallée was born in Island Pond, Vermont, United States, on July 28, 1901, the son of Catherine Lynch and Charles Alphonse Vallée.
-His maternal grandparents were English and Irish, while his paternal grandparents were French-Canadians from Quebec.
-Vallée grew up in Westbrook, Maine.
-On March 29, 1917, he enlisted to fight in World War I, but was discharged when U.S. Navy authorities discovered he was only 15 years old.
-He had enlisted in Portland, Maine, under the false birth date of July 28, 1899.
-He was discharged at the Naval Training Station in Newport, Rhode Island, on May 17, 1917, after 41 days of active service.
+Vallée was born in Island Pond, Vermont on July 28, 1901, the son of Catherine Lynch and Charles Alphonse Vallée.
+His maternal grandparents were English and Irish, while his paternal grandparents were French Canadians from Quebec.
+He grew up in Westbrook, Maine.
+On March 29, 1917, he enlisted in the US Navy in Portland, Maine to fight in World War I, but authorities discovered he was only 15 and had given the false birth date of July 28, 1899.
+He was discharged at the Naval Training Station in Newport, Rhode Island on May 17, 1917, after 41 days of active service.